Application manifest

 keep array Contents under the APP_DIR directory to be preserved in the application image after the bootstrap is finished.
 Wildcard patterns are supported.
 See pattern syntax for more details.

 To minimise the application size, most contents under the APP_DIR directory are removed when the application bootstrap is finished.
-By default, only the metadata content is preserved (the manifest.yaml file and the hooks directory, if present).
-If a hook requires any other files under the APP_DIR directory during the regular container runtime, you must include them in the application image.
+By default, only the metadata content is preserved.
+If a hook requires any other files under the APP_DIR directory during the regular instance runtime, you must include them in the application image.

 name: my-application